Nobel Prize: Literature

 Honor in Literature:

 The procedure for nomination within the category of Literature relies on the nominations given by the members of literature academies and societies, members of the Swedish Academy, Literature and language professors, formal Nobel laureates, and the presidents of writers' organizations.
 Nominating oneself isn't permitted.
 The Nobel committee examines these nominations after receiving the proposals by 1st February.
 Then by April, the list is narrowed right down to twenty candidates.
 By that point, in May, the list is short-listed to five candidates approved by the Committee.
 Until October, the writings of the candidates are read and reviewed.
 In October, there's voting between the Academy members, and the candidate who acquires the foremost votes is the next Laureate in Literature.
 The candidate's name should air the list a minimum of twice to have won the Prize; therefore, many authors reappear and are reviewed repeatedly for years.
 The accolade is awarded in October, although the award could also be announced the year after the nomination year.

+The Academy works with thirteen languages.
+If so, it happens that a candidate is shortlisted from an unknown language, a translator is named who helps in providing sound samples of the candidate's work.
 Though the works of the individual are quoted as noteworthy, the award isn't just based upon this citation but the work of the author as an entire piece.
 The Swedish Academy is on the choice committee to determine if anyone shall receive the Prize.
 An annual ceremony takes place in Stockholm on 10th December, the anniversary of Nobel's death, where the award is presented.